vanhauser-thc/gepetto/README.md

-# Gepetto
+# Gepetto fork

-Gepetto is a Python script which uses OpenAI's gpt-3.5-turbo and gpt-4 models to provide meaning to functions decompiled by IDA Pro.
-At the moment, it can ask gpt-3.5-turbo to explain what a function does, and to automatically rename its variables.
+Gepetto fork is a Python script which uses Groq's llama3-70b-8096 model to provide meaning to functions decompiled by IDA Pro.
+At the moment, it can ask to explain what a function does, and to automatically rename its variables.
 Here is a simple example of what results it can provide in mere seconds:

 ![](https://github.com/JusticeRage/Gepetto/blob/main/readme/comparison.png?raw=true)